aeternity/protocol/specification/node/api/contract_api_usage.md

 ## On chain transactions

-An Aeternity node provides some APIs to format contract transactions and an API for submitting a signed transaction.
+An æternity node provides some APIs to format contract transactions and an API for submitting a signed transaction.

 There are two contract transactions available: create and call.

 You:
 * Format the contract transaction using the corresponding API;
-* (As for any other transaction) sign offline (i.e. outside of the Aeternity node) the transaction according to consensus;
+* (As for any other transaction) sign offline (i.e. outside of the æternity node) the transaction according to consensus;
-* (As for any other transaction) submit the transaction to the Aeternity node using [its API](https://api-docs.aeternity.io/#/external/PostTransaction).
+* (As for any other transaction) submit the transaction to the æternity node using [its API](https://api-docs.aeternity.io/#/external/PostTransaction).

 In order to affect the state of the chain you have to submit the signed transaction to a mining node.